APV GA2 DVD

 |Price:||£28.55 (Inc VAT where applicable + P&P worldwide)|

 Gregís response to the world around him is not confined to any one subject matter.
 He has developed a technique using three types of washes that apply to all his subjects, whether landscape, portrait or seascape.
 The key is to see where these washes appear in the world around us.
 Working in Australia he paints in a pioneer village before tackling a boat shed interior, a portrait and an estuary in the evening light.
+This is a great way to learn about improve your watercolour techniques.

 This film is also available to view ONLINE through Video On Demand